Cox Science Center and Aquarium: Traveling exhibits

 The Cox Center main exhibit floor is utilized by temporary traveling exhibits.
 These exhibits are typically open for six months before being changed.
 Past exhibits include an Egyptian themed “Mummies” exhibit, “Titanic,” and “Dinosaurs Around the World.”
 The most recent exhibit on display was “Astronaut,” which showed visitors the training and mission procedures for astronauts in the NASA program.
 The exhibit included a launch simulator and various mental and physical activities designed to imitate real astronaut training.

 Permanent exhibits

-In addition to traveling exhibits such as Titanic: The Artifact Exhibition and Mazes, the Science Center is home to the following permanent exhibits: Conservation Station, Everglades Exhibit, River of Grass, Hurricane Simulator, over 50 brain teasers, interactive outdoor science trail. miniature golf and States of Matter.
+The Science Center is home to the following permanent exhibits: Conservation Station, Everglades Exhibit, River of Grass, States of Matter, Hurricane Simulator, over 50 brain teasers, interactive outdoor science trail, and themed miniature golf.